 Kids’ Travel Guide – Italy by Sheila H. Leon

-Read here to learn more about how to incorporate worldschooling and learning into your vacation travels.
+Read here to learn about how to incorporate worldschooling into your travels.

 Transportation options for your Italy itinerary

 If you’re planning a trip to Italy, there are several options for getting around the country and getting to and from your many Italy activities for kids.

 Taking the train can be a great option as they are usually a fairly quick way to get between cities.
 However, you’ll need to make sure to check the schedules.
 And depending on how much luggage you have, it can be a hassle getting them on and off the train.

 Another option for transportation is the bus.
 These can sometimes be cheaper than the train, and other times they cost the same.
 As with the train, be sure to check your schedule so you don’t miss your departure time.
 Bus times are generally a bit slower than trains.